OlivieriAndrea/ABAPSloc/README.md

 For installation and usage see wiki (....)

 Installation:
-Download Nugged and import with SAPlink (http://www.saplink.org) Activate all inactive objects
+Download release 2.2 Slinkee from releases(https://github.com/OlivieriAndrea/ABAPSloc/releases) and import with SAPlink (http://www.saplink.org)
+Activate all inactive objects

 Related SCN Blogs: